 If you don’t currently eat salmon but are willing to give it a try, give the following recipe for seared salmon a go.

 Seared Salmon and Salsa Verde

-- While the farro cooks, wash and dry the fresh produce.
+- Wash and dry the fresh produce.
 Peel and mince the garlic; using the side of your knife, smash until it resembles a paste (or use a zester).
 Finely chop the almonds and capers.
 Finely chop the parsley leaves and stems.
 Peel and thinly slice the shallot.
-Using a peeler, remove the rind of the orange, avoiding the white pith; mince the rind to get 2 teaspoons of zest (or use a zester).
-Remove and discard the pith; medium dice and deseed the orange.
+Using a peeler, remove the rind of the lemon, avoiding the white pith; mince the rind to get 2 teaspoons of zest (or use a zester).
+Remove and discard the pith; medium dice and deseed the lemon.
 Roughly chop the spinach.

-- While the farro continues to cook, in a bowl, combine the garlic paste, almonds, capers and parsley.
+- In a bowl, combine the garlic paste, almonds, capers and parsley.
 Stir in enough olive oil to create a rough paste; season with salt and pepper to taste.

 - In a medium pan, heat 2 teaspoons of olive oil on medium-high until hot.
 Add the shallot; season with salt and pepper.
 Cook, stirring occasionally, 2 to 4 minutes, or until softened.
 Add the vinegar and 2 tablespoons of water; season with salt and pepper.
 Cook, stirring frequently, 30 seconds to 1 minute, or until the liquid is slightly reduced in volume.
 Transfer to the pot of cooked farro.
 Wipe out the pan.

-- Add the orange, orange zest and spinach to the pot of cooked farro and shallot.
+- Add the lemon, lemon zest and spinach to the pot of shallot.
 Drizzle with olive oil and stir to thoroughly combine; season with salt and pepper to taste.
 Set aside in a warm place.